QueensEngineeringSociety/OWeekRegistration/README.md

 /login uses passport to authenticate the user.
 Successful auth redirects to /filter, failure redirects to /login.

 /sign_up adds a new user to the database.
-They must have a unique email.
+They must have a unique username.

-/user_edit changes the information of a user, identified by email.
+/user_edit changes the information of a user, identified by username.

 /user_delete removes a user from the database and refreshes the /user_delete screen.